PureGuard API Documentation

 For pop/push/native traffic sources, point your campaign URL through PureGuard's click handler.
 The engine evaluates the visitor inline and redirects clean traffic to your offer.

-Redirect flow: Traffic Source → click.php (Guard evaluates) → ACCEPT: 302 to offer | BLOCK: 204 No Content
+Redirect flow: Traffic Source → click.php (Guard evaluates) → ACCEPT: 302 to your offer URL | BLOCK: 302 to dump URL

 Click URL Format